-- About recognising how other people are feeling. - About sharing their own feelings with others. - About different types of behaviour and how this can make others feel. - About the importance of not keeping secrets that make them feel uncomfortable, anxious or afraid. - To share their views and opinions with others. - About listening to others and playing cooperatively. - About the importance of respect for differences and similarities between people. - About special people in their lives. - About appropriate and inappropriate touch. - That bodies and feelings can be hurt. - That hurtful teasing and bullying is wrong. - What to do if teasing and bullying is happening.
+- Recognise how other people are feeling. - Share their own feelings with others. - Understand different types of behaviour and how this can make others feel. - Explore the importance of not keeping secrets that make them feel uncomfortable, anxious or afraid. - Share their views and opinions with others. - Listen to others and playing cooperatively. - Understand the importance of respect for differences and similarities between people. - Explore special people in their lives. - Recognise appropriate and inappropriate touch. - Recognise that bodies and feelings can be hurt. - Recognise that hurtful teasing and bullying is wrong. - Know what to do if teasing and bullying is happening.